 The VSFs-which no longer vary-are currently fixed at \$12,000 per annum payable on or about December 15 of each year.
 This amount is reduced by any cost-of-living adjustment received in the same calendar year until age 62.
 Members of the Police and Fire Pension Funds are eligible for VSF payments if they retire after 20 or more years of service and are not going out on any type of disability retirement.
 The New York City Employees Retirement System (NYCERS) administers the VSFs for retired housing and transit police officers.
 Correction officers also have a VSF administered by NYCERS.
-Until this year there were not sufficient funds to allow payment of the annual \$12,000 VSF to otherwise eligible uniformed correction officer retirees; however, this December, they will get a full VSF payment.
-Beginning in 2019, payments to correction officers will be guaranteed regardless of fund performance.
+Until recently, there were not sufficient funds to allow payment of the annual \$12,000 VSF to otherwise eligible uniformed correction officer retirees; however, these retirees received their full VSF payment last year and will again receive it this year.
+Beginning in 2019, VSF payments to correction officers will be guaranteed regardless of fund performance.

 Currently, VSF payments are exempt from state and local income taxes much as regular public pensions.
-Since the applicable provisions of the city's Administrative Code specifically states that VSF payments are not a pension, and the respective VSF funds considered are not pension funds, taxing these funds would not violate Article 16, Section 5 or Article V, Section 7 of the state Constitution.
+Since the applicable provisions of the city's Administrative Code specifically states that VSF payments are not a pension, and the respective VSF funds are not considered pension funds, taxing these funds would not violate the state Constitution.
 Under this option, which would require state approval, VSF payments would be taxed and treated as any other earnings.
 Regular pension payments would not be affected by this option.
-Based on data through December 31, 2012, 30.2 percent and 27.5 percent of the VSF recipients in the Police and Fire Pension Funds, respectively, were city residents and thus would pay more local personal income tax under this option.
+Based on data through December 31, 2014, 29.4 percent, 25.8 percent, and 45.6 percent of the VSF recipients in the Police, Fire, and NYCERS (uniformed correction) Pension Funds, respectively, were city residents who thus would pay more local personal income tax under this option.

-Proponents MIGHT ARGUE that since the Administrative Code plainly states that these payments are not pension payments, it is inconsistent to give VSF payments the same tax treatment as municipal pensions.
-Additionally, since these payments are only offered to uniformed service workers who typically enter city service in their 20s and leave city service while still in their 40s, most of these employees work at other jobs once they retire from the city and thus, any taxation of these benefits would have only a small impact on the retirees' after-tax income.
-Finally, while some may argue that the estimated tax revenue is not that big now, it would grow as current employees retire and live longer, and as the VSF payments for uniformed correction officers resume in 2019.
+PROPONENTS MIGHT ARGUE that since the Administrative Code plainly states that these payments are not pension payments, it is inconsistent to give VSF payments the same tax treatment as municipal pensions.
+Additionally, since these payments are only offered to uniformed service workers who typically enter city service in their 20s and leave city service while still in their 40s, most of these employees work at other jobs once they retire from the city and thus, any taxation of these benefits would have only a small impact on the retirees' aftertax income.
+Finally, while some may argue that the estimated tax revenue is not that big now, it would grow as current employees retire and live longer, and as annual VSF payments for uniformed correction officers become guaranteed in 2019.
 OPPONENTS MIGHT ARGUE that the taxation of these benefits could encourage retirees to move out of the city or state.
 Others may argue that since the uniformed unions allowed the city to invest in riskier, but higher yielding asset classes, that they should be able to enjoy a share of the resulting higher rates of returns without being subject to taxation, which would reduce the extent of gain sharing.
 They might also argue that for those retirees who do not get other jobs the tax could have a significant impact on their retiree income.

-Taxing Carried Interest Under the Unincorporated Business Tax
+OPTION: Taxing Carried Interest Under the Unincorporated Business Tax